top of page

 SCI COMM

 I am currently taking requests to present STEM and engineering talks or presentations in classrooms, homeschool groups, conferences, you name it!
-I am happy to talk to any age group about engineering, chemical engineering, my research, my journey in STEM, and am happy to discuss other topics as well.
+I am happy to talk to any age group about engineering, chemical engineering, my research, my journey in STEM, science communication techniques, and am happy to discuss other topics as well.
 Check out my recent "Why ChemE?" video in collaboration with AIChE!

 My STEM journey started in middle school after I attended an engineering camp and learned about the National Academy of Engineering’s 14 Grand Challenges of the 21st Century.
 As a product of engineering camps, I know the impact speaking to pre-scientists can have on their lives.